-As of December 31, 2021, we own 32 issued U.S. patents and 23 issued international patents; three in China, three in Europe, six in South Korea, four in Taiwan, four in Japan, one in Eurasia, one in Singapore, and one in Hong Kong.
-There are 275 pending patent applications, including 81 in the United States, 179 international applications and 15 applications filed under the Patent Cooperation Treaty.
-Additionally, we have exclusively licensed a patent portfolio containing 10 issued patents, including one U.S. patent and nine international patents, and 11 pending applications, including three in the U.S. and eight international applications.
+As of March 31, 2022, we owned 34 issued U.S. patents and 25 issued international patents; three in China, three in Europe, seven in South Korea, four in Taiwan, four in Japan, one in Eurasia, one in Singapore, one in Israel, and one in Hong Kong.
+There are 297 pending patent applications, including 85 in the United States, 193 international applications and 19 applications filed under the Patent Cooperation Treaty.
+Additionally, we have exclusively licensed a patent portfolio containing 10 issued patents, including one U.S. patent and nine international patents, and 12 pending applications, including three in the U.S. and nine international applications.
 We have also licensed a patent portfolio containing two pending applications, including one in the US and one PCT.
-We have further licensed another patent portfolio containing two issued US patents, two international patents, and five pending applications (one in the US and four international applications).
-Our policy is to file patent applications to protect technology, inventions and improvements that are important to our business.
+We have further licensed another patent portfolio containing two issued US patents, three international patents, and five pending applications (one in the US and four international applications).